liferay/liferay-docs/userGuide/en/chapters/11-using-workflow.markdown

 Liferay instance.
 Once you add a file here, it's added to the portal and is immediately available for use.

-Under *Default Configuration*, you can set the workflow behavior (if any) for all workflow-enabled actions in the portal; available resources include Page Revision, User, Blogs Entries, Web Content Articles, Comments, Message Boards Messages, and Wiki Pages.
+Under *Default Configuration*, you can set the workflow behavior for all workflow-enabled actions in the portal; available resources include Page Revision, User, Blogs Entries, Web Content Articles, Comments, Message Boards Messages, and Wiki Pages.
 You can also add a custom potlet to this list by using Liferay's API.
 You can choose from two default workflow options in